hyanan16/TrustLLM/dataset/robustness/SentimentAnalysis/SentimentAnalysis.md

 Task includes one ID dataset and three associated OOD datasets.
 The processed data are given in train.json or test.json under each folder.

 ID train/test dataset: Amazon

 OOD test datasets: DynaSent, SemEval, SST

+Typical OOD generalization tasks train models on ID-train data and test on both ID- and OOD-test data.

 Format:
 ```